 Eating out can cost you half of your travel budget if you aren’t careful.
 While it’s okay to eat out, especially when traveling to a new city or state, be mindful of how you’re doing it.

-My favorite way to save on food costs is to choose one time a day where I eat out.
+A great way to save on food costs is to choose one time a day where you eat out.
 So for example, on a 5-day trip, you may choose to eat out twice for breakfast, twice for lunch, and once for dinner during the entire stay.
 You can then choose the cafes and bistros you want to check out based on your schedule.

 Once you’ve decided on the time of day you want to eat out, buy food that you can make in your hotel or Airbnb.
 With grocery pickup in multiple cities, all you’ll have to do is stop by and grab the food.
 Having food in your place will keep you from eating out so often, and keep more money in your pocket for trinkets and activities on your trip.